 - Strength and direction of the wind, especially on a Wednesday night with light winds.
-Sea State; - Visibility; - Expected changes in any of the above; - Set of the tide if the wind is light; - Desirability of windward start, and/or a good beat to windward in the course; - Ability of yachts to clear the line if the wind is light and the tide strong; and - Reasonable duration of races, bearing in mind the type of yacht and time limits.
+Sea State; - Expected changes in any of the above; - △ Desirability of windward start, and/or a good beat to windward in the course; - Ability of yachts to clear the line if the wind is light and the tide strong; and - A Reasonable duration of races, bearing in mind the type of yacht and time limits.

-10. Recommended Courses
+10 Recommended Courses